-The Climate Change Act, 2008 makes the UK the first country in the world to have a legally binding long-term framework to cut carbon emissions.
+The Climate Change Act, 2008 gives the UK a legally binding long-term framework to cut carbon emissions.
 It also creates a framework for building the UK's ability to adapt to climate change.
-The Coastal Change Pathfinder project involved 15 authorities exploring new ways of adapting to coastal change.
-The pathfinders received nearly £11 million from the coastal change fund announced in June 2009.
-Hampshire County Council received £254,000 to explore planning for and managing adaptation to coastal change for a 10 kilometre stretch of New Forest Coastline and Lepe Country Park.
-CCATCH was the established project for the Solent.
+A Coastal Change Pathfinder review involved 15 authorities exploring new ways of adapting to coastal change.

 Work by the Environment Agency shows that flood and coastal erosion risk in England is expected to increase due to climate change and development in areas at risk.
 It is not possible to prevent all flooding or coastal erosion, but there are actions that can be taken to manage these risks and reduce the impacts on communities.
 The Agency has published a national Flood and Coastal Erosion Risk Management Strategy for England.
 This strategy promotes the use of a wide range of measures to manage risk and states that risk should be managed in a co-ordinated way within catchments and along the coast and balance the needs of communities, the economy and the environment.